REConnect: Participatory RE for Social Sustainability

-After the AI-assisted mining step, the next step involves \emph{interpreting the AI outputs with contextual knowledge} gained in Step 1 (Relationship building) and in light of domain expertise and lived experience.
-In collaborative workshops, stakeholders and requirements practitioners review the emerging needs and insights.
-Humans retain interpretive authority as they can challenge, refine, or contextualize AI-generated artifacts.
-Stakeholders become \emph{inclusion amplifiers}, ensuring diverse voices are integrated, by \emph{identifying missing perspectives and guiding targeted AI-assisted mining}.
-For example, a workshop might present an AI-created persona or scenario to the group and ask. ``What might we be missing?"
-Practitioners would like to induce stakeholders to correct any misinterpretations or fill contextual gaps.
-For instance, an AI summarization may fail to capture a community’s historical mistrust of certain institutions, or that a trusted community leader could be more important for delivering notifications than an impersonal app notification; then, a stakeholder can flag these omissions as critical.
-Such details would not become an explicit design consideration without the stakeholders' knowledge of the underlying context.
-This human-centric synthesis step acts as a crucial quality control between AI’s interpretation and the formulation of requirements.
-While AI's role can be considered as input to the brainstorming table, humans retain their role as decision-makers rather than passive recipients. \\
+Similarly, an AI summarization may fail to capture a community's historical mistrust of certain institutions, or that a trusted community leader matters more for delivering notifications than an impersonal app; stakeholders can flag these omissions as critical, surfacing design considerations that would remain invisible without their contextual knowledge.
+This human-centric synthesis step acts as quality control between AI interpretation and requirements formulation: AI contributes input, but humans retain their role as decision-makers rather than passive recipients.

 \textbf{Step 4.
-Aligning Stakeholder Motivations to Solution Capabilities} \\ A critical aspect of REConnect is the emphasis on empowering stakeholders as agents of change, which entails aligning the software’s design with the intrinsic motivations of the people who will use it.
-After co-designing the preliminary requirements, the next step is to map stakeholder motivations to envisioned system capabilities.
-This is a creative activity collaboratively conducted by requirements practitioners and stakeholders together, drawing on the trust and understanding developed earlier.
+Aligning Stakeholder Motivations to Solution Capabilities}.
+A critical aspect of REConnect is the emphasis on empowering stakeholders as agents of sustained change in their communities, which entails aligning the software’s design with the intrinsic motivations of the people who will use it.
+During initial co-designing activities, requirements practitioners and stakeholders collaboratively map stakeholder motivations to envisioned system capabilities.
+This is a creative activity drawing on the trust and understanding developed earlier.
 Each influential stakeholder or group (identified back in Step 1) is considered.
 Key questions that a requirements practitioner should answer include: What drives the stakeholder?
 How could the system enable them, address their concerns, or unlock new possibilities to solve their problems?
 For example, in the BloodSync case, we recognized that ward leaders were motivated by community duty and a desire to prove themselves as champions of public welfare.
 Correspondingly, a software feature was designed to allow ward leaders to coordinate local blood donors.
 This feature harnessed their motivation for leadership into a feature of the system.
 This mapping process requires empathy and often a negotiation of value trade-offs.